 Table of Contents

-This article explains how to use the session validation tool to quickly validate session workflows in the editor and simulate runs using EIF files.
+This article introduces how to use the session validation tool to quickly validate session workflows in the editor and perform simulation runs using EIF files.

 Before you begin

-Simulation runs use EIF files as input, so before starting, you need to record an EIF file:
+Simulation runs use EIF files as input, so you need to record an EIF file before starting:

-By default, the session validation tool can be seen in the Inspector window of the AR Session (EasyAR) object, as part of the DiagnosticsController editor:
+By default, you can see the session validation tool in the Inspector window of the AR Session (EasyAR) object.
+It is part of the DiagnosticsController editor:

 alt text

-Click the button in the upper-right corner of the tool to pop it out as an independent window for easier viewing and operation.
+Click the button in the upper-right corner of the tool to pop it out as a standalone window for easier viewing and operation.
 When the window is closed or the button is pressed, the tool will reappear in the Inspector window.

 alt text

-The effect of the tool during runtime is shown in the following video:
+The runtime effect of the tool is shown in the following video:

 This video demonstrates the usage effect of the session validation tool, recorded in Unity's play mode.
-The upper part of the video shows the Hierarchy view on the left, the Scene view in the middle, and the Game view on the right.
-The lower part of the video shows the session validation tool.
-The content of the Game view is the same as what users see in the real world on their mobile phones.
+The upper-left part shows the Hierarchy view, the middle shows the Scene view, and the right shows the Game view.
+The lower part shows the session validation tool.
+The content in the Game view is the same as what users see in the real world on their phones.

-The upper-left part of the tool displays the EIF playback progress bar, which changes as the playback progresses.
-The lower-left part of the tool shows the current session status.
-The right side of the tool displays the session components and available center modes.
+The upper-left part of the tool shows the EIF playback progress bar, which changes as playback progresses.
+The lower-left part shows the current session status.
+The right side displays session components and available center modes.

-In the scene, you can see three AR features working simultaneously:
+In the scene, you can see three simultaneously working AR features:

-• Dense spatial mapping: as the viewpoint moves, semi-transparent mesh models are continuously generated.
+• Dense spatial mapping: Semi-transparent mesh models are continuously generated as the viewpoint moves.

-• Sparse spatial tracking: in the video, a Christmas tree is being tracked, and the overlaid virtual object is a light blue point cloud.
+• Sparse spatial tracking: A Christmas tree is being tracked in the video, with overlaid virtual objects appearing as light blue point clouds.

 alt text

-If the tool is already started, the button will change to , and clicking it will stop the tool.
+If the tool is already running, the button will change to , and clicking it will stop the tool.

-When the tool is displayed in an independent window, the dropdown box to the right of the button allows you to select the session object used by the tool.
-If the window is reset and the session is lost, you can reselect it from here.
+When the tool is displayed as a standalone window, the dropdown next to the button allows you to select the session object used by the tool.
+If the window is reset and the session is lost, you can reselect it here.

-To use the EIF playback feature of the tool, you need to check the Frame Player option of the tool before running.
-At this time, the tool will take over the selection of the frame source during the session assembly process.
-Regardless of the value set for AssembleOptions.FrameSource, the frame player component will be enabled.
+To use the EIF playback feature, check the Frame Player option in the tool before running.
+This allows the tool to manage frame source selection during session assembly.
+Regardless of the AssembleOptions.FrameSource setting, the frame player component will be enabled.

 alt text

-Therefore, a pop-up prompt will appear during runtime, indicating that the frame source used by the current session has been taken over by the tool:
+Therefore, a pop-up will appear at runtime, indicating that the current session's frame source is managed by the tool:

 alt text